 A PERSONAL STRUGGLE

-I've struggled over the years to keep my desires completely for the Lord, and to be more passionate for Him.
-It has usually been up and down, but I'm thankful that the Lord has helped my zeal to grow, over time interest in the world getting lesser, and growing more in excitement to live for Him.
-As I think back as to what's helped grow my desire for Him, I have found that primarily two things have helped:
+I've struggled over the years to keep my desires completely for the Lord, but the Lord is helping, and as I think as to what's helped grow my desire for Him, two things have helped which mainly come to my mind:

 And secondly:

-2. Being serious about resigning myself from sin and distractions, for the sake of God being everything.
+2. Being serious about resigning myself from sin and distractions, deciding that God Himself is the only thing worth living for in these short years on earth.

 "Let us also lay aside every encumbrance (hindrance) and the sin which so easily entangles us"